aws-samples/psp-reusable-artifacts/terraform/networking/README.md

 - 3 Public Subnets: to host Load Balancers
   - Tag Subnets with kubernetes.io/role/elb = 1

-If you don`t have Internet access (through Internet Gateway), you should also have VPC endpoints for:
+If you don't have internet access (through an Internet Gateway), you should also have VPC endpoints for:

 - S3 Gateway Endpoint
 - ECR.api